deshayk/deshayk/README.md

     Hi, I'm DeShay, the Web3 Developer and Technical Writer.
 </h3>

-As a life-long learner, I am passionate about knoweldge being accessible to and equitable for all.
+As a life-long learner, I am passionate about knowledge being accessible to and equitable for all.
 I learn and teach by doing so this GitHub repository is a collection of projects, trials, and errors I've worked on as I embark on my journey of becoming a better developer.

 😊 Pronouns: She/Her

 👩🏾‍💻 Profession: Blockchain Developer & Technical Writer

-🌱 I’m currently working on my Associates of Applied Science.
+🌱 I’m currently working on my Associate of Applied Science.

 ✍🏽 April 2022 Study Focus: NFT and DApp Development (Ethereum and Chainlink Network)